napp1/RecursivelySpeedtest/README.md

 `pip install speedtest-cli`

-`speedtest.sh` just runs speedtest-cli every X seconds (3600 i.e.) and saves the results in CSV file:
+Then the bash script `speedtest.sh`: it just runs speedtest-cli every X seconds (3600 i.e.) and saves the results in CSV file:

 `while true; do speedtest-cli --csv >> speedtest.csv; sleep 3600; done`